1 killed, 12 wounded in market explosion in Iraq's capital | Law-Order

 1 killed, 12 wounded in market explosion in Iraq's capital

-The development comes hours after drone strikes targeted US-led coalition troops near Irbil airport and a Turkish military base in northern Iraq.
+No one immediately claimed responsibility for Thursday's bombing.
+The development comes hours after a drone strike targeted US-led coalition troops near Irbil airport and a Turkish military base in northern Iraq.

+Wednesday night's drone attack targeted coalition forces based near Irbil international airport and caused a fire that damaged a building, according to the Kurdish region's Interior Ministry and coalition officials.
+Separately, a rocket attack targeting a Turkish military base in northern Iraq's Bashiqa region killed one Turkish soldier and wounded a child in a nearby village, Turkey's Defense Ministry said.
+There was no claim of responsibility for either attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)